Easter 2019 dates with celebrations in Barcelona

 - Lunes de Pascua : 22 april

 Maybe the most important and significant day of Easter is Palm Sunday.
-In the old quarter there is a procession known as La Burreta or "Little Donkey" that commemorates the return of Jesus to Jerusalem.
-Children bring their palm leaves in anticipation for them to be blessed with holy water and some of them even hide sweets and toys within their intricate designs.
-Olive and palm leaves are also hung from doors as they are said to protect from evil forces.
+In the Gothic Quarter there is a procession known as La Burreta, or 'Little Donkey', that commemorates the return of Jesus to Jerusalem.
+Children bring their palm leaves in anticipation of getting them blessed with holy water, and some of them even hide sweets and toys within their intricate designs.
+Olive and palm leaves are also hung from doors as they are said to give protection from evil forces.

-Though the Sunday procession is one of the more lively and therefore more well-known celebrations, there are also two over famous ones that take place on Good Friday which are Nuestra Señora de las Angustias (Our Lady of Sorrows) and Nuestro Padre Jesús del Gran Poder (Our Lord Jesus of Great Power).
-These processions are all concentrated pass through Las Ramblas and the Gothic Quarter.
+Though the Sunday procession is one of the more lively and therefore more well-known celebrations, there are also two other famous ones that take place on Good Friday, which are Nuestra Señora de las Angustias (Our Lady of Sorrows) and Nuestro Padre Jesús del Gran Poder (Our Lord Jesus of Great Power).
+These processions are all concentrated to pass through Las Ramblas and the Gothic Quarter.